Trish Sarson

 Trish Sarson (born 1946) is a British/American computer scientist, consultant and information technology writer, known for developing data flow diagrams with Chris Gane in the 1970s.

 Born in England, Sarson obtained her BA in Zoology and Chemistry at the Royal Holloway, University of London in the 1960s.
 She emigrated to the United States in 1975, where she joined Ed Yourdon's software company.
 In 1977 with Chris Gane she founded Improved Systems Technologies (IST), which became a relatively large and successful company.
-In 1977 they published their famous work Structured Systems Analysis: Tools and Techniques, in which they presented a specific type of data flow diagrams.
+In 1977 they published their best known work Structured Systems Analysis: Tools and Techniques, in which they presented a specific type of data flow diagrams.